toreanjoel/mycelium/README.md

 ## Load Testing and Performance

-Prior to release, WSServer will undergo rigorous load testing to ensure it can handle the expected concurrent connection load and message throughput.
+Prior to release, Mycelium will undergo rigorous load testing to ensure it can handle the expected concurrent connection load and message throughput.
 Performance metrics and results will be made available in the documentation.

 - Look into using Tsung tooling or Artillery.